I recently bought a tired BMC Fourstroke FS04 mountain bike, which had seen plenty of action and not enough maintenance.

 The front hub was loose, so I stripped and repacked it with new grease.
 Bearings were fine, races good.
 This was sorted very quickly and only minor adjustment was needed to the disc brake caliper to avoid rubbing against one pad after tightening the cones.

 The rims are slightly out of true.
 Usually I use rim brake pads as a makeshift truing stand, to see minor wobbles and where to adjust spoke tension.
-Truing wheels on a bike with disc brakes will be more tricky, so I’ll leave that for later…
+However truing wheels this way is more tricky on a bike with disc brakes, so I’ll leave that for later…

 If you read my earlier post, you may recall the seller mentioned his local bike shop quoted almost twice what I paid for the whole bike to sort this out (presumably replacing derailleur and hanger).

-Turns out that was pretty poor advice as I sorted it in two hours (including an hour’s walk to the bike shop and back with the kids), at zero cost (a contribution to the tip jar was all they would accept – but I also bought some cleats).
+Turns out that was pretty poor advice as I sorted it in two hours (including an hour’s walk to the bike shop and back with the kids), at zero cost (a contribution to the tip jar was all they would accept, and I also bought some SPD SL cleats).
 Some adjustment needed for perfect indexing, but 80% there.
 Result!!

 Next I adjusted the handlebar position, flipped the riser stem down and adjusted brake and shift lever positions, taking the opportunity to lube/grease all the screws that hadn’t been loosened in years.